Sir Hubert Murray Stadium

-With an initial capacity of approximately 15,000 spectators, it was used for soccer and school athletic events after the 1969 games.
+With an initial capacity of approximately 15,000 spectators, it was used for Australian football, soccer and school athletic events after the 1969 games.
+A redeveloped rectangular format was opened in 2022 after a redevelopment stalled for almost two decades and now hosts the Port Moresby Vipers rugby league team.
+As of 2023, it has capacity for 20,000 spectators.

+Redevelopment and Rectangular configuration

 In late 2003, a three-stage redevelopment of the site at a cost of K120 million via a public-private partnership began to expand the capacity to seat 25,000 people.
 The redeveloped stadium will be used for rugby league, rugby union, and soccer in a venue fit for FIFA standards, naturally grassed and with lighting suitable for television broadcasting of night events.

-The plans for the six-storey main stand include eight restaurants and a gymnasium with the facilities to host the weightlifting competition for the 2015 Pacific Games.
-Australian football and cricket are to be catered for by further expansion in stage three of the redevelopment.
+The plans for the six-storey main stand included eight restaurants and a gymnasium with the facilities to host the weightlifting competition for the 2015 Pacific Games.
+Australian football and cricket were to be catered for by further expansion in stage three of the redevelopment.

+However the stadium was not completed in time for the Pacific Games, which was moved to the Sir John Guise Stadium and the project remained abandoned for years.